dferry795/PTM-Analysis-Workflow/README.md

 **Two Options for predicting IDR:**
 **Option 1:** IDRs can be predicted using RIDAO: https://ridao.app/
 We created a file with UniProt IDs using ***get_ids.py***.
-If using a different dataset with more proteins, split the file so no one file had more than 9,000 names.
+If using a different dataset with more proteins, split the file so no one file has more than 9,000 names.
 To run get_ids.py, include the required argument "-m ../output/Mutation_Frequency_Count.csv".
 You may optionally include a name for the output file using the argument "-o ./uniprot_ids.txt", with the example shown being the default output.
 The output of get_ids.py can be found in ***output/uniprot_ids.txt***
 We submitted these files to https://www.uniprot.org/id-mapping to create FASTA files with protein sequeces for each ID, mapping IDs from UniProtKB AC/ID to UniProtKB.
 These mapping settings do not necessarily work for all IDs, but will work for most.